-In April 2022, our triage service became a stand alone service to only provide urgent care in pregnancy and we aim to see women within 15 minutes of arriving for an intial review and assessment.
-The most common reason for attending triage is reduced fetal movements.
+In April 2022, our triage service became a stand alone service to only provide urgent care in pregnancy and we aim to see people within 15 minutes of arriving for an intial review and assessment.
+The most common reason for attending triage is feeling your baby move less often than what is normal for you (reduced fetal movements.)

 Our triage service uses the Birmingham Symptom- specific Obstetric Triage System (BSOTS).
 This is a nationally recognised tool for triaging and has been implemented in 55 Trusts within England.
 It uses a colour coded system to immediately assess people who have the most urgent need.
 You may therefore find that someone who comes in after you, is seen before you.

 If you are allocated an ORANGE category, we aim to see you within 15 minutes